brefphp/bref/docs/deploy.md

 > This step must be done only once per application.

-To be deployed into AWS Lambda, your code must be uploaded on AWS S3.
+AWS Lambda requires your code to be stored on a S3 bucket.

 That means you must **create a S3 bucket** to host your application code: